aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 vulnerabilityReport.scanner: Trivy
 ```

-We can probably use `app.kubernetes.io/managed-by: trivy-operator`, as this is a label managed by Kubernetes, so we can be sure it will always be there.
+We can probably use `app.kubernetes.io/managed-by: trivy-operator`, as this is a label in a standard Kubernetes recommends.

-We proceed to create the network policy was follows:
+We proceed to create the network policy as follows:

 ```
 apiVersion: networking.k8s.io/v1